 2019 is a time of quick fixes and instant gratification.
 If something breaks, we buy a new one.
 If we’re tired of commercials, we skip ahead to the content we really want to see.
 Despite all of these advances, true and lasting love doesn’t come fast and cheap.
 Lustful desires may seem appealing, but they cheapen the rewards of true love and leave feelings of regret, shame, and a still clear desire for real and meaningful relationships.

-Left unchecked, sexual desires that are purely rooted in lust have little to no concern for another person, let alone true and lasting love that is more than just physical.
+When left unchecked, lustful sexual desires have little to no concern for another person, let alone true and lasting love that is more than just physical.

-In those instances when the approach is sensually self-indulgent, or hedonistic, there is no deeper love, no desire for the good of the person on the other end; the goal is entirely wrapped up in a single desire for fleeting pleasure.
+In instances when the approach to sex is sensually self-indulgent or hedonistic, there is no deeper love and no desire for the good of the other person.
 This is a reduction of the fullness real love provides.
-Through addressing the needs of each other true love will provide pleasure, yes, but will also give a deeper sense of fulfillment to the couple as the needs of the whole person, both mind and body, are recognized.
+By addressing the needs of each other, not only will true love provide mutual pleasure, but it will also give the couple a deeper sense of fulfillment because the needs of the whole person, both mind and body, are recognized.

-So if we aren’t lusting over one another, if we are placing a higher value on sex and our relationships, then we are required to really love because we believe that it is worth the effort.
-Rising above the ease that we are told to embrace, however, is no small accomplishment these days.
-Therefore everything you do, starting with the first conversation with a potential partner has to be oriented towards this end ultimately.
+So if we aren’t lusting over one another, and if we're placing a higher value on sex and our relationships, then we're required to really love because we believe that it's worth the effort.
+Rising above the ease that we're told to embrace, however, is no small accomplishment these days.
+Therefore everything you do, starting with the first conversation with a potential partner, has to be oriented towards this end.

-If the goal is to find love rather than engage in lust, casual sex is really off the table.
-Again, this is not because pleasure is inherently bad, but because pleasure ordered only towards yourself and not the good of another does not create any premise for real love.
+If the goal is to find love rather than to engage in lust, then casual sex is really off the table.
+Again, this isn't because sexual pleasure is inherently bad, but because pleasure ordered only towards yourself and not the good of another doesn't create any grounds for real love.
 You shouldn’t want to use someone else, and you certainly shouldn’t want to be used by them either.
-Accepting a drink or starting a conversation at the bar is fine, but know going into situations where you are going to draw the line.
-Make a commitment to keep yourself from being used, and to keep yourself from using another in the name of laying the foundation for a truly loving relationship.
+Accepting a drink or starting a conversation at the bar is fine, but you should know going into situations where you're going to draw the line.
+Make a commitment to keep yourself from being used and to keep yourself from using another in the name of laying the foundation for a truly loving relationship.

-Not because pleasure is inherently bad, but because pleasure ordered only towards yourself and not the good of another does not create any premise for real love.
+Sexual pleasure is not inherently bad, but pleasure ordered only towards yourself and not the good of another doesn't create any grounds for real love.

-If the only intention of going home together for a night is to get some pleasure, you can probably assume that when push comes to shove, this other person probably won’t be the best at putting your needs above their own, especially when it’s difficult.
-(And quite honestly you’re not really showing that you would do that either.)
-If an activity involves using another person or being the object of usury, the answer should be an obvious “no.” These moments are often small indications of much deeper patterns.
+If your only reason for going home together is for a night of pleasure, you can assume that when push comes to shove, this other person probably won’t be the best at putting your needs above their own, especially when it’s difficult.
+(And quite honestly, you’re not really showing that you would do that either.)
+If an activity involves using another person or being the object of use, the answer should be an obvious “no.” These moments are often indications of much deeper patterns.

 Looking past the initial attractiveness or superficial aspects of relationships that quickly fade will allow you to determine whether the relationship is worth pursuing.

 Rising above lust is perhaps one of the hardest things you will choose to undertake when venturing into the dating world.
-But I can promise you that as with most things in life, precious things are worth fighting for.
-Your heart, dignity, and that of the person whom you’ll someday love are worth valuing above all else.
+But I promise you that precious things are worth fighting for.
+Your heart and dignity, and that of the person whom you’ll someday love, are worth valuing above all else.
 Cheapening sex and romance won’t make them any more pleasurable, and glorifying lust at the expense of yourself or another will never fulfill you.
 True and sacrificial love is worth all of the work that it takes.